Calling Doubles Tennis Serves

 If three players – the server, the receiver, and the receiver’s partner (the partner), in typical doubles formation – all make a call on whether a ball is in our out, who is most accurate and by how much?

 The surprising result is that geometry advantages the partner so that his or her call is more accurate by a factor of 6 than the receiver and by a factor of 60 than the server.
 For intuition, though the partner is a little closer to the impact than the others, a much bigger effect comes from the fact the other observers are trying to discriminate a small displacement nearly parallel to their boresights, but the partner is trying to discriminate one nearly orthogonal to his.
+In the limit, a displacement completely orthogonal to boresight produces maximal displacement on the retina (best case for accuracy), while one completely parallel to boresight produces no displacement on the retina (worst case for accuracy).
 The discrepancies in accuracy are so large that it would be best to defer to the receiver’s partner over either the receiver or the server or the combination of both.

 The Physiology of Calling a Serve